Code-Institute-Submissions/The-Simon-Game/README.md

 With the sequence everytime a colored button flashes only one flashes at once and then the next one colored button will flash.

-During testing of the game, I will play the game and want to reset the game by pressing the start button.
+During testing of the game, I will play the game, fininshing the game and restarts or being by resetting the game by pressing the start button.
 The Computer sequence starts from the beginnig again, I can press the first sequence of colored button and the game will add another colored button to the sequence.
 Once I have pressed the first colorded button of that sequence, the Computer sequence will start again and add the next sequence or displays an error 'Uncaught TypeError: Cannot read property 'classList' of undefined', this error will keep on running until I refresh the browser.

+When I ask other people to test the simon game some of them said that the game works fine and some of them found the same as what I have found.

+I will be looking into the reason why I am having this error, try and get the game running correct after restartng the game.

                                    --------------------------------